angavrilov/olmar/readme.txt

 issuing it there.

 After building, the interesting binary is elsa/ccparse.
-See elsa/index.html for more info on what to do with it.
+See asttools/doc/index.html and elsa/index.html for more info on what to do with it.

-If you run into problems you can email me: smcpeak@cs.berkeley.edu But be aware I'm usually pretty busy so responses may take a couple of days.
+Please email any problems/suggestions/patches to tews@cs.ru.nl.